Dimitrovich702/Dynamic-Music-Player-SL/README.md

 under MIT license OpenSource you can use it to create and sell your own products. you cant resell the script as it is or without futher strong modifications.

+One thousand people has learn how to upload music and create their own instruments.
 Create a script copy paste the Dynamic Music Player and to use it drop a notecard with your song uuids including the length of the clips.
 Example: